Justin Tuck: 2011 season

 Tuck battled injuries in the 2011 season.
 He started in 11 games.
 He had 26 tackles and five sacks in the regular season.
 However, in the postseason he played in all four of the Giants games and had 3.5 sacks, two of which came in Super Bowl XLVI.
 The Giants went on to win Super Bowl XLVI over the New England Patriots.
 It was Tuck's second Super Bowl ring in five years.
 Many believed that Tuck was a primary candidate for Super Bowl MVP because of his performance in the game, but quarterback Eli Manning won the MVP just like in Super Bowl XLII.
 After the game, Tuck joked that Manning "stole my MVP again."
-Also, Tuck’s multi-sack Super Bowl performance made him the first to ever have multiple multi-sack performances in the Super Bowl.
+Also, Tuck's multi-sack Super Bowl performance made him the first to ever have multiple multi-sack performances in the Super Bowl.
 He was ranked 62nd by his fellow players on the NFL Top 100 Players of 2012.

 2012 season

 In the 2012 season, Tuck appeared in 15 games, of which he started 14.
-He finished with four sacks, 45 total tackles, and one pass defensed.
+He finished with four sacks, 45 total tackles, and one pass defended.

 2013 season

-In Week 13, Tuck earned NFC Defensive Player of the Week for his game against Washington.
+In Week 13, Tuck earned NFC Defensive Player of the Week for his game against the Washington Redskins.
 He had four sacks in the 24–17 victory.
 In the 2013 season, Tuck appeared in 16 games, of which he started 15.
-He finished with 11 sacks, 63 total tackles, one interception, three passes defensed, and two forced fumbles.
+He finished with 11 sacks, 63 total tackles, one interception, three passes defended, and two forced fumbles.

 Oakland Raiders

 2014 season

 On March 13, 2014, Tuck signed a two-year, $11 million contract with the Oakland Raiders.
-Tuck said he signed the deal because the deal that the New York Giants offered was "disrespectful."
-Tuck played in 15 games and recorded five sacks, 43 total tackles, one interceptions, three passes defensed, and two forced fumbles in the 2014 season.
+Tuck said he signed the deal because the deal that the New York Giants offered was "disrespectful".
+Tuck played in 15 games and recorded five sacks, 43 total tackles, one interception, three passes defended, and two forced fumbles in the 2014 season.

 2015 season

 On October 15, 2015, Tuck was placed on the team's injured reserve due to a chest injury.
-He played in five games and recorded one sack, 14 total tackles, and three passes defensed in the 2015 season.
+He played in five games and recorded one sack, 14 total tackles, and three passes defended in the 2015 season.